Homotopy Reconstruction via the Cech Complex and the Vietoris-Rips Complex: Homotopy Reconstruction via Cech complex and Vietoris-Rips complex

-Combining Lemma \ref{lem:homotopy_interleaving_rips_ambientcech} and \ref{lem:homotopy_interleaving_ambientcech_restrictedcech} together with Nerve Theorem on a positive reach set (Corollary \ref{cor:nerve_contractible_covering}) gives the homotopy equivalece between the target space and the ambient \v{C}ech complex.
-Theorem \ref{thm:homotopy_cech} asserts that when the target space is densely covered by the data points and if they are not too far apart, the ambient \v{C}ech complex can be used to recover the homotopy type.
+where $\mathcal{S}$ is either the ambient \v{C}ech complex $\textrm{\v{C}ech}_{\mathbb{R}^{d}}(\mathcal{X},r)$ or the Vietoris-Rips complex $\textrm{Rips}(\mathcal{X},r)$.
+Using this diagram, we develop the homotopy equivalence between the target space and either the ambient \v{C}ech complex or the Vietoris-Rips complex.
+First, Theorem~\ref{thm:homotopy_cech} asserts that when the target space of positive reach is densely covered by the data points and if they are not too far apart, the ambient \v{C}ech complex can be used to recover the homotopy type.